Just when you have your child’s sleep routine down, you realize it’s time for the big kid bed. This can happen without much notice.

-“If they’re getting out of the crib, we worry about safety and falling,” Dr. Lim says.
-“If they really are trying to potty train and they can’t get out of the crib, then it’s going to hinder the potty training.”
+“If they’re getting out of the crib, we worry about safety and falling,” Lim says.
+“If they really are trying to potty train, and they can’t get out of the crib, then it’s going to hinder the potty training.”

-She says most parents opt for a twin or full size bed instead of a toddler bed.
-I actually tried a toddler bed and it failed miserably.
+She says most parents opt for a twin or full-sized bed instead of a toddler bed.

-If that happens, Dr. Lim advices parents re-route their little ones right back to their bed.
+If your children leave the room after being in a new big kid bed, Dr. Lim advises parents to re-route their little ones right back to their bed.

 If that doesn’t work out well, she says you can sit in the doorway.
-Occasionally she recommends parents ween themselves out of the room instead of the child.
+She advises parents to wean themselves out of the room instead of the child.

-“I’ll recommend a little bit of a weeing technique where they can bring a chair into the child’s room and sit with their back to the child in the room and then after the child gets used to that they can move the chair a little bit closer to the door and then finally they can just sit in the doorway with the chair with their back to the child, so that they provide kind of a human gate so the child knows they really shouldn’t be coming out of their room,” Dr. Lim says.
+“I’ll recommend a little bit of a weaning technique where (parents) can bring a chair into the child’s room and sit with their back to the child in the room,” Lim says.
+“After the child gets used to that, they can move the chair a little bit closer to the door.
+Then, finally they can just sit in the doorway with the chair with their back to the child, so that they provide kind of a human gate, so the child knows they really shouldn’t be coming out of their room.”

-Dr. Lim says you should wait 5 minutes, then briefly visit the child and tuck them back in bed, then wait another 5 minutes.
-Repeat the 5 minute intervals for up to 15 minutes.
+Lim says you should wait five minutes, then briefly visit the child and tuck them back in bed, then wait another five minutes.
+Repeat the five minute intervals for up to 15 minutes.

-If it goes on past this point within the same night, repeat the entire thing starting back at 5 minutes.
+If it goes on past this point within the same night, repeat the entire thing starting back at five minutes.

 She says it typically takes three to five nights to train your child.